What is the best direction for solar panels to face?

 |Direction||Typical output loss|

 North, south, east or west, which direction do you like the best?
 When it comes to solar panels, the answer is definitely south.
-The graphic shows ballpark figures for the kind of losses you can expect to see if you turn away from that direction.
+The graphic shows ballpark figures for the output losses experienced by pointing your panels in a direction other than south.

 Solar panels installed on a roof facing southwest or southeast will generally produce about 8% less power than the same panels in the same climate on a south-facing roof.